[Investigation] Who cares about EU sanctions on Crimea anyway?

 The asset-freezes and visa bans already cover two Russian oligarchs - Konstantin Malofeev and Arkady Rotenberg.

-It would be a novelty if the EU ever blacklisted one of its own citizens, such as Savvidi, over a foreign conflict.
+It would be a novelty if the EU blacklisted one of its own citizens, such as Savvidi, over a foreign conflict.

 It would mean Greece and all other EU countries would have to freeze his assets, an EU official explained.